(Ninth-grader Ashley Horace had an apple and cucumbers on her plate to comply with new federal school lunch regulations. Credit: Mike DeNardo)

 “Students are required to take either a fruit or a vegetable,” explains Jim Donovan, the general manager of dining services for the Morrisville School District, “so we’re really trying to promote and impress upon the students the importance of fruits or vegetables with their meals.”

-(In the cafeteria of Morrisville High School, a lunch tray lays abandoned with its serving of fruit cup untouched.
+(At Morrisville High School, a lunch tray lays abandoned with its serving of fruit cup intact.
 Credit: Mike DeNardo)

 Ninth-grader Ashley Horace (top photo) chose a well-balanced lunch that included both fruit and vegetables.